This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

-(2) The University recognises the value of research involving animals and supports the ethical use of animals in research and teaching where such research complies with the relevant legislation.
+(1) The University of Newcastle (University) recognises the value of research involving animals and supports the use of animals in research where:

 Top of Page

-(5) This policy covers the breeding, holding and use of all animals at the University of Newcastle for the purpose of research as defined by the NSW Animal Research Act.
+(4) This Manual applies to the breeding, holding, and use of all animals at the University for the purposes of research, as defined by the Animal Research Act 1985 No 123.
 In this context ‘research’ includes teaching.

 Top of Page

-(6) This policy and the associated procedures and guidelines are designed to ensure that animal research at the University is carried out in an ethical manner and in accordance with legislation.
+(5) This Manual and its associated documents are designed to ensure that animal research at the University is conducted in an ethical manner and in accordance with legislation.